 We offer a stimulating, international and diverse environment in multiple areas of social science, high-quality teaching and a strong foundation in public policy.
 The Hertie School is a vibrant academic community that emphasises excellence in research and teaching as well as an interdisciplinary perspective.
 Our School has been certified as a family-friendly work environment in higher education and an equal opportunity employer.

-2 PhD scholarships in digital governance - application deadline 31 January 2020
+2 PhD scholarships in digital governance/government - application deadline 31 January 2020

 The Hertie School is offering two three-year scholarships for exceptional candidates to pursue a full-time PhD in the field of digital governance starting from September 2020.